AngleProtocol/angle-docs/governance/staking.md

 ## 💐 Token Distribution

 The distribution of governance tokens between the different staking contracts (called gauges) happens through weekly votes from veANGLE token holders.
-They assign specific weights to the different gauges, and the sum of their votes will dictate the next rewards distribution.
+They assign specific weights to the different gauges (more below), and the sum of their votes dictates the next rewards distribution.

 400,000,000 ANGLE (40% of the total supply) is being distributed through staking.
 The amount being distributed are divided by 1.5^(1/52) = 1.007827 every week, equivalent to dividing the distribution by 1.50 every year.